samwhindleton/wdiroutcomes/roadmap/week07/readme.md

 * Have at least 3 professional stories ready to share (these can also be the examples for the skills - you can use these for answer to other questions)

+* Each story should have:

+    * Beginning - situation, set the scene

+    * Middle - what was the challenge, what did you do about it?

+    * End- what were the results?
+Learnings?
+Benefits?

 * Use the STAR Method:
    * **S**ituation - provide the context and background "Our customers complained..."